 Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.

 Graduates will have specialised knowledge and skills for research, and/or professional practice and/or further learning and the ability to apply such knowledge and skills in a theologically-related area.

 - an integrated understanding of an advanced body of knowledge in Systematic Theology and Biblical Studies including recent developments in theory and practice;

 - an understanding of research principles and methods applicable to Systematic Theology and Biblical Studies and their practice.

 Graduates will have specialised cognitive and technical skills specifically in Theology and Biblical Studies, so as to be able independently to:

-- analyse critically, reflect on and synthesize complex information, problems, concepts and theories associated with theology and Biblical studies,
+- analyse critically, reflect on and synthesise complex information, problems, concepts and theories associated with theology and Biblical studies;

 - interpret and transmit knowledge, skills and ideas through coherent and sustained argument to specialist and non-specialist audiences in relation to Theology and Biblical Studies.